Bettye Lavette – Blackbirds

 Della Reese’s Blues for the Weepers and Nancy Wilson’s Save Your Love for Me, while enjoyable, don’t leave much of an impression, and LaVette’s version of Billie Holiday’s Strange Fruit – though timely and strong as a standalone – is markedly less haunting and thought-provoking than the original.

-Closing out the album is the slightly out-of-left-field but oddly perfect titular track by The Beatles.
+Closing out the album is the slightly out-of-left-field but oddly perfect titular track by The Beatles (sans the s).
 By subtly tweaking the lyrics, the artist sings from a deeply personal perspective that’s melancholic yet filled with an unwavering hope.
 When she sings, “I took my broken wings and learned how to fly” and the final line, “All my life I have waited for this moment to be free“, there is no doubt that she means it.

 A go-to soundtrack for a chilled out, perhaps contemplative weekend, you can file Blackbirds under “sultry, sorrowful, Sunday soul”.